codex-academy/codeX_Feb2015Intro/publish-your-code-to-a-website.md

 ```

 Any commits you make now will be on the `gh-pages` branch (and won't show up on `master`).
 You'll be using this branch to publish the work you are doing to [GitHub Pages](https://pages.github.com/).

+A branch is a copy of your code.
+It allows you make updates without worrying about messing up the main codebase which is on another branch.
+The main branch is usually called `master`.

 ## Publishing using GitHub Pages